metauni/metauniOS/src/ReplicatedStorage/Util/README.md

 	- Author: TreyReynolds/AxisAngles
 - Brio: Wraps an object(s) with a maid and an alive/dead state.
 Represents a "lifetime", and is useful for handling resources emitted by observables.
 There is more explanation in the [api page](https://quenty.github.io/NevermoreEngine/api/Brio/)
 - ValueObject: Like the ValueBase Instances (IntValue, BoolValue, ObjectValue) but can store any type of value.
 Setting `valueObject.Value = newValue` property triggers `valueObject:SetValue(newValue)`, and therefore triggers the .Changed signal (just like ValueBase instances behave).
+- Blend - Declarative instance library for UI or otherwise.
+Observables, ValueObjects, ValueBase instances - anything reactive, can be "blended" together to compute derived state (or assigned directly to properties).
+It is inspired by Fusion, but all of the instance management logic is handled with observables and maids, so the cleanup is handled explicitly, rather than implicitly via weak-key-tables + garbage collection.

 ## Included from Wally